 Quantitative Vs Qualitative Risk Analysis

 Quantitative and qualitative analysis are the two approaches to risk analysis.
 In the case of the Quantitative, the effect of the potential project risk that can be there on the target of the project is evaluated numerically.
 So the primary purpose of the Quantitative analysis is to quantify the risk exposure and determine the size of the cost and the schedule contingencies.

-Whereas, in the case of the qualitative risk analysis, the probability and impact of the potential project risk that can be there on the target of the project is evaluated against a pre-defined scale.
-It is a subjective approach, and the primary purpose of qualitative risk analysis is increasing the awareness of the severe risk and creating risk responses to deal and reduce the effect of these risks on the overall project.
+Whereas, in the case of the qualitative risk analysis techniques, the probability and impact of the potential project risk that can be there on the target of the project is evaluated against a predefined scale.
+It is a subjective approach, and the primary purpose of qualitative risk analysis is increasing the awareness of the severe risk and creating risk responses to deal with and reduce the effect of these risks on the overall project.

-This has been a guide to Risk Analysis and its definition.
-Here we discuss methods, the process of risk analysis along with benefits, importance, limitations, and differences from risk management.
+This has been a guide to what is Risk Analysis.
+We explain its benefits, example, methods, process & differences between qualitative & quantitative analysis.
 You can learn more about financing from the following articles –